 The PATHS-UP innovation ecosystem and entrepreneurship model involves interaction between three entities:

-- the innovation ecosystem implementation team (members from the technology transfer and commercialization offices of each institution, including dedicated entrepreneurs-in-residence/training that are embedded in each center partner institution).
+Members from the technology transfer and commercialization offices of each institution, including dedicated entrepreneurs-in-residence/training that are embedded in each center partner institution

 Central to the PATHS-UP innovation ecosystem model are the major phases of technology evolution, i.e., discovery, feasibility, engineering pilot and commercial applications.
 At each phase, the model will incorporate stakeholder input to help define research goals and provide for licensing and subsequent funding of industry member-specific projects in PATHS-UP.
 The IPAB considers technologies at each stage in order to apply “seed-stage” or “pilot-stage” funds to move the most promising and disruptive technologies forward towards commercialization.
 The IPAB is composed of both large (full members) and SBA-qualified small companies (affiliate members).
 The latter group will engage in the innovation-commercialization cycle via licensing of test methods, tools, collaborative projects, and engaging with PATHS-UP researchers in the NSF iCorps, SBIR/STTR grants, and other available supplemental funding opportunities.